Tyrone Delano Gilliam Jr.: Appeals

 Gilliam's initial direct appeal to the Maryland Court of Appeals was rejected in 1990, and the US Supreme Court refused to hear Gilliam's case in 1991.
 Gilliam then filed a petition for post-conviction relief in Baltimore County Circuit Court.
 The court denied relief, and Gilliam's appeals to the Maryland Court of Appeals and the US Supreme Court were refused in 1993 and 1994 respectively.
 After his attempt to file a second post-conviction petition in the state courts was rejected Gilliam made a petition for habeas corpus relief with the US District Court for the District of Maryland.
 In November 1996, the court ruled that Gilliam's death sentence should be vacated based on ineffective assistance of counsel, however the state filed a Rule 59(e) motion to alter or amend the judgment, and in April 1997, the court reversed itself and denied Gilliam's habeas petition.
 Gilliam appealed the district court's decision to the US Court of Appeals for the Fourth Circuit, which affirmed the district court's decision in January 1998.
 On October 5, 1998, the US Supreme Court refused to hear the case.
 That same day Judge Fader signed a death warrant which went into effect on November 16, 1998.

 Execution

 Gilliam was executed by lethal injection at the Maryland Penitentiary on November 16, 1998.
 He was pronounced dead at 10:27 p.m.
 Gilliam's last hope had been a petition for clemency to Governor Parris Glendening, which was rejected the previous day.
 Two last-minute appeals to the US Supreme Court were also turned down.
-None of Doerfler's family chose to attend the execution and Gilliam's family was prohibited from attending.
+None of Doerfler's family chose to attend the execution.
 Gilliam did not apologize or express remorse in the death chamber, and his last words were "Allah, forgive them for what they do."
-Like all inmates executed in Maryland, Gilliam was not given a special last meal.
+Like all inmates executed in Maryland, Gilliam was not given a special last meal and his closest relatives were also not allowed to attend his execution.
 He was 32 years old.